We specialise in interpersonal skills training for one-on-one contact, critical business meetings and the (sometimes tough) media.

 The ‘we’ referred to are Neil Aremband and David Tebbutt.
 They met at a GDPR event through their shared interest in security matters.
-They discovered a mutual desire to introduce engagement skills training to the security community, especially as part of data breach response planning.
+They discovered a mutual desire to introduce interpersonal skills training to the security community, especially as part of data breach response planning.
 While internal processes and regulator reporting may be well-rehearsed, communications with media and stakeholders tends to be forgotten until it’s too late.

 After deciding that Veterinary Science was not a direction he wanted to pursue, Neil decided to focus on a more business-oriented career.
 After multiple business analysis and project management roles, he decided to consult with senior stakeholders, specialising in data protection and compliance management.
 He’s worked across a wide range of industries, including IT, Finance, Pensions, Mortgage, Insurance and Telecommunications as well as in the public sector.